 What do watts mean to me?

-‘Watts’ are used to measure power.
+Watts measure power.
 Working at a higher wattage means higher calorie burn.
-Increase your power by increasing resistance or speed while on the Arc Trainer, or use one of the advanced power modes to take your training to the next level!
+Increase your power by increasing resistance or speed while on the Arc Trainer, or use one of the advanced power modes to take your training to the next level.

 Cory Hofmann, M.S.